Writing Lives in the History of Science

 Whose stories do we tell?
 Why?

-Our latest exhibition from our A Closer Read series explores the motives, experiences, and tools biographers have brought to bear on scientific figures from the 18th century to the present.
-It shows that history, just like science, is always changing.
-Come see rare books from the Othmer Library collection and unique archival materials that shed light on the personalities and projects of scientific biographers.
+This exhibition from our A Closer Read series explored the motives, experiences, and tools biographers have brought to bear on scientific figures from the 18th century to the present.
+It showed that history, just like science, is always changing.
+Visitors saw rare books from the Othmer Library collection and unique archival materials that shed light on the personalities and projects of scientific biographers.

-Writing Lives in the History of Science was curated by Judy Kaplan, Cain Curatorial Fellow at the Science History Institute, and Megan Krempa, a master of information student at Dalhousie University.
+Writing Lives in the History of Science was curated by Judy Kaplan, public historian of science at the Science History Institute, and Megan Krempa, a master of information student at Dalhousie University.

 About A Closer Read: Stories from Our Library Shelves